Credit cards with car rental excess insurance

 • Peace of mind.
 Car rental excess insurance means you're not on the hook for potentially thousands of dollars as it reduces the excess payable if you have a covered accident.

 • Saving money.
-Instead of paying the rental company for additional car rental excess insurance, get it through your credit card, which saves you the cost of that extra premium.
+Instead of paying the rental company for additional car rental excess insurance, get it through your credit card at no extra cost.
+This saves you the cost of that extra premium.

 Cons